RaushanKumar606/UserManagmentSystem/README.md

 # User Access Management System

 A full-stack application for managing user access requests to software systems.
-Built with Node.js, Express, React, and PostgreSQL with TypeORM.
+Built with Node.js, Express, React, and MongoDB.

 ## Features